 3.2) Preventing Bacteria Infections

 When the recommended after-care regime is not followed, local and systemic infections will likely be caused.
 To avoid that, antiseptic ointment needs to be applied as directed.
-This keeps the new tattoo well-protected from potential skin infection under bandage or clothing until fully recovered.

-Also, it must be made sure that the mother’s well-being and her ability to continue feeding need not be seriously compromised.
 She can abstain from breastfeeding during the recovery period, but after that, she must continue it to maintain the child’s overall health.

 4. Tattoo Removal

-Tattoo removal procedures involve using lasers to break down the tattoo ink particles.
-This triggers the immune system to gradually eliminate them.
 There is also a possibility of allergic reactions or laser infections—however, the safety of tattoo removal procedures while breastfeeding has not been extensively studied.

 Getting a tattoo removed is as similar as getting a new tattoo.
 The difference is that it takes no time to get a new tattoo.
 Also, the new tattoo is cheaper, and you don’t need such consultation for a new tattoo.
-Getting a tattoo removed, on the other hand, is a gradual process costing more money because of laser tattoo removal.

 5. The Skills of the Tattoo Artist

-Breastfeeding mothers should approach professionally trained and licensed practitioners.
-It would be nice if you check with the local health department.
+Breastfeeding mothers should approach professionally trained and licensed practitioners, it would be nice if you check with the local health department.

 The mother must first communicate to the artist that she is breastfeeding.
 The tattoo artist should follow strict hygiene practices and advise the breastfeeding mother to follow the same.
 Even if they look unnecessary or redundant, they are suitable to be followed.